 Winexpert and JUST FINE WINE guarantee all Winexpert products made on-premise for one year.
 Here are the average lifespans of our wines (with ideal storage conditions):

-4 Week White & Red (Chai Maison): 1 Year
+4 Week White & Red (On The House, Island Mist, Twisted Mist): 1 Year

-These are averages.
+These are recommended consumption windows.
 With proper storage and care, wines can and do last longer.
 Many of our clients enjoy wine that has been cellared for years.
 If you are unsure of what your wine criteria is, you can refer to your Winexpert Product Guide or just give JUST FINE WINE a call at 604-944-7818.

 “Can I store my wine at Just Fine Wine?”

 Sorry, no. Provincial regulations state that once your wine is ready, you need to bottle it and remove it to your home within a reasonable length of time (30 days).
 Once the actual bottling is completed, the wine must be immediately removed from our premises.
 This is required by law as well as determined by the limited availability of containers and space in the shop.